Dropbox: redefining workplace productivity

 By adopting an output-based approach, these difficult times could well cultivate a more positive workplace in the long term.
 Employers are already seeing that not everyone has to be physically present to make their professional and personal presence felt, and no matter where we are, we can all move the dial on a company’s goals.

 This change should be embraced as it signals an end to an outdated stigma around remote workers’ contributions.
-A third of remote and flexible workers surveyed by in 2018 felt that they were regarded as being less important than their in-office counterparts, while a quarter felt they were given access to fewer opportunities and missed out on progression and promotion opportunities.
+A third of remote and flexible workers surveyed by Deloitte in 2018 felt that they were regarded as being less important than their in-office counterparts, while a quarter felt they were given access to fewer opportunities and missed out on progression and promotion opportunities.

 More distributed work could mean an increase in the opportunities that parents, freelancers and anyone who wants flexibility will see in their roles.
 We’ll also likely see more varied and remote teams, where everyone works towards the same goals, beyond the restrictions of a traditional office environment.